ihno/libstorage-ng/doc/dasd.md

 ------------------------

 What is an implicit partition table?
-As mentioned above the kernel creates a partition on some DASDs even though no partition table exists on-disk.
+As mentioned above the kernel creates a partition on LDL DASDs even though no partition table exists on-disk.
 This situation is represented in libstorage-ng by an implicit partition table having one partition.
 Since the implicit partition table does not exist on-disk no modifications whatsoever are possible.